aguairon/project-01/README.md

 <img width="1382" alt="screenshot 2019-01-11 at 11 40 13" src="https://user-images.githubusercontent.com/9445433/51031840-b1def480-1595-11e9-8f19-41ff51a4489d.png">

 ### Game overview
 The game is a version of the reversi game, a strategy game for two players played on a 8 X 8 board.
 Each player has 32 disks, either red or black.
-The players take turns to place a disk of their colour on the board.
-The player can only place their disk on a empty square so the opponent's piece, or a row of opponent's pieces, is flanked by your pieces.
+The players take turns to place on the board.
+The player can only place a disk on a empty square that will result on an opponent's piece, or a row of opponent's pieces, to be flanked by the players disks.
 The surrounded pieces are then swapped for the player's disks.
-The player that finishes first with all their disks wins.
+The player that first runs out of disks wins.

 ### Controls
 There are two buttons on the starter page to choose single player or two-player option.
+On the single player option you will play against the computer
 In order to place a disk just click on a square.
-If it is a valid move it will place the disk of your colour if not it will show for a second a shadow of a disk.
+If it is a valid move it will place the disk of your colour.
+If not it will show, for a second, a shadow of a disk.
 There is also a button to restart the game.

 ### Game Instructions